 That’s not to say, of course, there aren’t many perfectly legitimate businesses and clubs that operate on the square, or that the ills Karim describes are actually new problems.
 After all, sex, prostitution, and even drugs have been part of life on Wenceslas Square for many decades, if not longer.

-(Portions of this post first appeared in Mlada Fronta Dnes’s ‘City Life’ magazine in 2016.
-Since this article appeared, the city has announced plans to improve the square, including widening the sidewalks and adding more trees -- but not, as was expected, restoring the tram line that once ran down the center of the square.)
+(Portions of this post first appeared in Mlada Fronta Dnes’s ‘City Life’ magazine.
+Since this article appeared, the city has announced plans to improve the square, including widening the sidewalks and adding more trees -- but possibly not, as was expected, restoring the tram line that once ran down the center of the square.)